Year of Publication

 The results of this study indicate that a greater emphasis should be placed on nutritional quality when counseling patients with CD.
 Registered dietitians should focus their diet counseling sessions with CD patients on a nutritious naturally GF diet in order to better manage weight.

 Stauble, Taylor M., "Celiac Disease: a Gluten Free Diet and Diet Quality" (2013).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 13.